intel/intel-extension-for-transformers/examples/huggingface/pytorch/language-modeling/quantization/README.md

     --approach weight_only \
     --output_dir "saved_results" \
 ```
 **Notes**: Weight-only quantization based on fake quantization is previewly supported and supports RTN/AWQ[1] algorithms.
-You can try it with `--approach weight_only`. `--awq` will trigger AWQ algorithm.
+You can try it with `--approach weight_only`. `--awq` will trigger AWQ algorithm. `--gptq` will trigger GPTQ algorithm.

 #### Accuracy with lm_eval
 ```bash